fabiansato/fabiansato.github.io/_posts/2016-03-18-I-Started-a-Podcast.markdown

 Unfortunately I started to lose interest in the blog and the platform after some time and I recently deleted it.
 Now, just like in college, I'm at a point where I want to continue sharing my thoughts.
 Programming as a career isn't the fairy tale tech tries to sell you.
 Millennials are fucked in a lot of ways.
 The economy and higher education are in a horrible state where most people my age are tens of thousands in debt with a piece of paper that gets them nothing.
 But I don't like writing enough just to do that.

 A podcast it is, then.
-If you like my writing, tweets, or you're curious about my thoughts on current events, politics, and technology you can find my podcast [The Adam Morgan Show](http://goo.gl/xzalp1){:target="_blank"} on iTunes.
+If you like my writing, tweets, or you're curious about my thoughts on current events, politics, and technology you can find my podcast [The Fabian Sato Show](http://goo.gl/xzalp1){:target="_blank"} on iTunes.